NVIDIA/spark-rapids/docs/compatibility.md

   ORDER BY cs_sold_date_sk
 ```

-Decimal overflow guarantees disabled for DecimalType(28,2) / DecimalType(28,2) produces DecimalType(38,10) with an intermediate precision of 39

 where `cs_wholesale_cost` and `cs_sale_price` are both decimal values with a precision of 7
 and a scale of 2, `Decimal(7, 2)`, and `cs_quantity` is a 32-bit integer.
 Only the first half
+of the query will be on the GPU.
+The following explanation is a bit complicated but tries to
+break down the processing into the distinct steps that Spark takes.

-of the query will be on the GPU because multiplying a `Decimal(7, 2)` by an integer produces a
+  1. Multiplying a `Decimal(7, 2)` by an integer produces a `Decimal(18, 2)` value.
+This is the
+     same for both multiply operations in the query.
-`Decimal(18, 2)` value the sum of `Decimal(18, 2)` values is a `Decimal(28, 2)` and the final
+  2. The `sum` operation on the resulting `Decimal(18, 2)` column produces a `Decimal(28, 2)`.
+     This also is the same for both sum aggregations in the query.
-divide operation which is dividing a `Decimal(28, 2)` by another `Decimal(28, 2)` and produces
+  3. The final divide operation is dividing a `Decimal(28, 2)` by another `Decimal(28, 2)` and
+     produces a `Decimal(38, 10)`.

-a `Decimal(38, 10)` cannot guarantee that on the GPU it will produce the exact same result as
+We cannot guarantee that on the GPU the divide will produce the exact same result as
 the CPU for all possible inputs.
-But we know that we have at most 1,000,000 line items for each
+But we know that we have at most 1,000,000 line items
-`cs_sold_date_sk`, and the average price/cost is no where close to the maximum value that
+for each `cs_sold_date_sk`, and the average price/cost is no where close to the maximum
-`Decimal(7, 2)` can hold.
-So we can cast the result of the sums to a more reasonable
+value that `Decimal(7, 2)` can hold.
+So we can cast the result of the sums to a more
-`Decimal(14, 2)` and still produce an equivalent result, but totally on the GPU.
+reasonable `Decimal(14, 2)` and still produce an equivalent result, but totally on the GPU.

 ```sql
 SELECT CAST(SUM(cs_wholesale_cost * cs_quantity) AS Decimal(14,2))/